oozone/projecten-3-2017-2018-webapp-g_wp_md_jb_1020/readme.md

 <img src="http://voom.be:12005/images/header/wpheader.jpg" />
 </p>

+## Projecten III: Mobile Apps
+This is part of our assignment for the course Projecten III: Mobile Apps at Hogeschool Gent 2017 - 2018.

+Our group is **WP_1020_MD_JB**

 ## Waterpolo App + Backend
-This is the backend API + website and admin-section for the waterpolo-app we created for the course Mobile App Projects 3 at Hogeschool Gent.
+This is the backend API + website and admin-section for the waterpolo-app we created for the course Mobile App Projects 3.
-It is written in Laravel + Vue as frontend JS lib.
+It is written in Laravel 5.5 + Vue.js as frontend JS lib.

 #### Backend
 The backend supplies critical info to the Android app we created in conjunction: